owenvickery/umbrella_sampling/README.md

 The red lines denote my level of quality I want in the PMF.
 The normalised histogram sum has a cutoff of 20 %.
-The Histgram overlap has a cutoff of 3.
+The Histgram overlap has a default cutoff of 3 (changed with flag -cutoff).

 The flag -pmf provides the name of your energy landscape.
 The flag -hist provides the name of your histograms.
+The flag -cutoff allows the change of the overlap cutoff.

 e.g.